Skip to main content

 The fix was extra steps in the sample handling procedure: forced degradation, tighter time windows between collection and injection, new internal standards we had to custom order.
 The whole thing added more than a month to the project.
 The chemistry was always going to work.
 The method developer (me) hadn’t accounted for what the sample would do to itself while waiting for the autosampler.

 That’s the thing most analytical chemists get wrong about this work.
-Method development isn’t finished when the standards elute cleanly.
-It’s finished when you’ve asked every question that validation is going to ask later, and answered each one before validation has a chance to find them for you.
+Method development is finished when you’ve asked every question that validation is going to ask later, and answered each one first.
+Clean-eluting standards just mean you’ve reached the starting line.

 Method development is risk mitigation